 Well, the answer to the latter is quite simple.
 Always buy clothes in the right size, mind you that it’s better if a vintage dress is a tad too big than too small, and always wear proper foundation garments!

-What really does the trick for me, is a pair of high waist knickers, a longline bra and my beloved Orchard corset, which I put over a slip, be it a vintage or contemporary one.
-You see, I love to mix vintage lingerie with contemporary brands inspired by the 1930s-1950s and since I truly believe that what underneath counts, I can never pass on yet another gorgeous piece of undergarment.
+What does the trick for me, is a pair of high waist knickers, a longline bra and my beloved Orchard corset, which I put over a slip, be it vintage or contemporary.
+You see, I love to mix vintage lingerie with contemporary brands inspired by the 1930s-1950s and since I truly believe that what is underneath counts, I can never pass on yet another gorgeous piece of undergarment.
 What can I say except that it’s beyond my control!

 The answer to the first question, how to shop for vintage lingerie, is best left to the expert and who better to advise on that very topic, than the owner of the extraordinary Daggers and Dames vintage shop, specializing in antique and vintage lingerie!

 Without further ado, I present to you vintage lingerie expert, Letia of Daggers and Dames and I sincerely hope, that after reading her tips you will feel more confident in buying your next or perhaps the first piece of vintage undergarment!